hobuinc/untwine/README.md

   Only read 'file_limit' input files even if more exist in the 'files' list.
 Used primarily for debugging.
 [Default: no limit]

+- stats

+  Generate summary statistics in 'ept.json' similar to those produced by Entwine.
+  [Default: false]